 You’re still probably jet-lagged so how about another early morning start?
 This time we’re hitting up one of the most famous adventures in Maui- the Road to Hana!

-What is the Road to Hana, you ask?
-Well, friends, it’s a 65-mile road that winds from the aforementioned adorable town of Pāʻia to Hana, on the island’s far eastern side.
+Well, friends, it’s a 65-mile road that winds from the adorable surfer town of Pāʻia to Hana, on the island’s far eastern side.
 The road famously snakes across over 600 curves, crosses 59 bridges, and has more than a few nail-bitingly one-way roads through some of the lushest rainforest landscapes you can imagine.
-Did I mention you should confirm that your rental car has a working horn?

-It may not seem like it will take you all day to drive 65 miles and back, but trust me, it will.
-You’ll pass countless waterfalls, hikes through the jungle, fruit stands, black sand beaches (and red sand beaches!), dudes selling ice cream out of their vans (don’t worry- it’s delicious)… there’s so much to see, do, and, well, eat along the way, it would be impossible to see it all in one day.
+You’ll pass countless waterfalls, hikes through the jungle, fruit stands, black sand beaches (and red sand beaches!), and dudes selling ice cream out of their vans (don’t worry- it’s delicious!), just to name a few.

 1. Paia Bay Coffee

 This place is SO frickin’ cute and is a great place to pick up coffee and breakfast to go.
-We ate here twice during our last trip (sorry, not sorry).
+We ate here twice during our last trip (sorry, not sorry!).

 2. Ho’okipa Bay Beach Park